 Liveaboards to the Sea of Cortez in Mexico will usually visit between the months of July and October.
-Unlike most of the other dive sites in this area of the Pacific Ocean, the reef here is flourishing and incredibly colourful.
-This results in there being a high diversity of smaller species, but have no fear, there are some large species spectacles as well.
+Unlike most of the other dive sites in this area of the Pacific Ocean, the reef here is flourishing and incredibly colorful.
+This results in a high diversity of smaller species, but have no fear, there are some large species spectacles as well.

 SEA OF CORTEZ UNDERWATER

 This gulf is part of the Pacific Ocean but with the benefit of it being sheltered off, making it a calm area for species of all shapes and sizes to relax in.
-The most well-known attraction of the this area are the sea lions, cheeky and curious they play with the divers and in the months of August and September is when the juveniles are around, which are even more playful!
+The sea lions are the most well-known attraction of this area, cheeky and curious they play with the divers and in the months of August and September is when the juveniles are around, which are even more playful!
 There are many cetaceans which travel through here including schools of Hammerhead sharks, Manta Rays, Dolphins, in January to March Grey whales, Blue whales and whale sharks are around but a little rarer to see.
-During these winter months the amount of plankton in the water is at a high, which means less visibility but more whales.
-The flourishing reefs filled with sponges, sea fans and soft and hard corals of all shapes and sizes and it inhabits many smaller creatures including many species of Nudibranchs which help make reef just that more colourful, sea horses, angel fish and much more.
+During these winter months, the amount of plankton in the water is at a high, which means less visibility but more whales.
+The flourishing reefs filled with sponges, sea fans, and soft and hard corals of all shapes and sizes and it inhabits many smaller creatures including many species of Nudibranchs which help make reef just that more colorful, sea horses, angelfish and much more.

 DIVE SITES OF SEA OF CORTEZ

-La Vela, Angel Island: located in the North of the Sea of Cortez, you can spot marine life of all shapes and sizes; from curious and playful sea lions, colourful Nudibranchs and schools of Mobule Rays.
+La Vela, Angel Island: located in the North of the Sea of Cortez, you can spot marine life of all shapes and sizes; from curious and playful sea lions, colorful Nudibranchs, and schools of Mobula Rays.

-El Arrayo, Punta Martir: A sea wall dive which extends down past 40m (120ft) and this wall inhabits a lot of marine life including multiple species of moray eels, seahorses and schools of reef fish.
-In August and September there are juvenile sea lions everywhere, a rally fun experience.
+El Arrayo, Punta Martir: A sea wall dive which extends down past 40m (120ft), and this wall inhabit a lot of marine life including multiple species of moray eels, seahorses, and schools of reef fish.
+In August and September, there are juvenile sea lions everywhere, a really fun experience.

-El Lavadero, Las Animas: This is a spiritual dive site where each jack in the school of jacks represent a lost soul which all swim around the pinnacle of this dive site.
+El Lavadero, Las Animas: This is a spiritual dive site where each jack in the school of jacks represents a lost soul that all swim around the pinnacle of this dive site.
 The jacks are often joined by schools of tuna and the main spectacle; Hammerhead sharks.

 TOP TIPS FOR DIVERS

-The depth of these die sites rage from 5m (15ft) to 40m (120ft) an the visibility at its worst is 15m (45ft) and at its best 35m (105ft) with water temperatures ranging from 20 degrees Celsius up to 29 degrees Celsius.
+The depth of these dive sites ranges from 5m (15ft) to 40m (120ft) and the visibility at its worst is 15m (45ft) and at its best 35m (105ft) with water temperatures ranging from 20 degrees Celsius up to 29 degrees Celsius.